cnbbooks/lfe-sicp/ch1/constructing-functions-using-lambda.md

 12
 ```

-or, more generally, in any context where we would normally use a procedure name.[^1] For example, if we defined the ``lambda`` expression above as a function
+or, more generally, in any context where we would normally use a function name.[^1] For example, if we defined the ``lambda`` expression above as a function

 ```lisp
 (defun add-sq (x y z)